PHOTO: The attractions of Thailand’s southern border town usually become apparent after sunset

-With a single bridge across the Golok river you would think that police and army can control the flow of traffic across the waterway but many of the visitors slip across by boat and cross the border undetected, usually without passports or any means of identification if the worst happens.
+With a single bridge across the Golok river you would think that police and army can control the flow of traffic across the river but many of the visitors slip across the small river by boat and cross the border undetected, usually without passports or any means of identification if the worst happens.

 If you’re heading south from Thailand and wanting to cross the river border into Malaysia there’s only one official road, through Sungai Golok.
 So it seems the little towns future, and reputation, will continue to grow along with it the violence that sees no signs of abating.

 Judge Kanakorn Pianchana, another victim of the southern insurgency